-In order to allow the Trustee to form this view, a valuation of relevant annuity policies was carried out by the Scheme's Actuary as at 31 December 2020.
-The valuation of the annuity policies as at that date was £2.92m.
+In order to allow the Trustee to form this view, a valuation of relevant annuity policies was carried out by the Scheme's Actuary as at 31 December 2022 as part of the triennial valuation work.
+The valuation of the annuity policies as at that date was £2.09m.
 The Trustee is of the opinion the valuation has not materially changed during the year.